Reforestum/dynamic-world/README.md

 # Locations of the geojson file
 geojson: './sample.geojson'

-# Carbon factor: how much CO2 is stored on average in each pixel
+# Co2 factor: how much CO2 is stored on average in each pixel
-carbon_factor: {
+co2_factor: {
     'trees': 591.85,
     'grass': 6,
     'bare': 6,